ansible/ansible-hub-ui/README.md

 - Clone this repo `git@github.com:RedHatInsights/insights-proxy.git` to your machine
 - Inside the `insights-proxy/` directory on your computer, run the following scripts
   - `npm install`
+  - `bash scripts/update.sh` This updates the insights proxy container to the latest version.
   - `sudo bash scripts/patch-etc-hosts.sh` This adds the following entries to your `/etc/hosts` file

 ```